 What Maintenance is the Tenant’s Responsibility?

 Once you move into the apartment, some things are your responsibility and not the landlords so it is important to understand the distinction.
-Some items that tenants’ typically must repair on their own include:
+Some items that tenants’ responsibility include:

 - Replacing or repairing personal items.

-- Damage caused by the tenant (putting non-flushable items down the toilet, scratching floors and walls etc).
+- Damage caused by you (tenant for example, putting non-flushable items down the toilet, scratching floors and walls etc).

 - Fixing items you installed without permission.

 What Do Apartment Maintenance Teams Oversee?

 Many apartment maintenance teams are full time and are on call to handle a number of maintenance requests, including possible non-life threatening emergencies.
 Some of the tasks maintenance can oversee include:

 - Washing hallways and driveways.